 - Dates of attendance; School or division of enrollment; Enrollment status; Field of study; Class; Credits hours earned; Degrees or certificates earned; Honors received;

 - Participation in university-recognized organizations and activities (including intercollegiate athletics); Height, weight, and age of members of athletic teams

 - Date of Birth will be considered directory information only for the purpose of compliance with applicable laws.

-- Under FERPA, if an “eligible student” would like someone (a parent, a third party) to view their education records, the student should provide written consent to the school, permitting that person to access the record(s).
+- If an “eligible student” would like someone (a parent, a third party) to view their education records, the student should provide written consent to the school, permitting that person to access the record(s).